 MacarthurCook Turnaround Story

-At the time of acquisition, MacarthurCook's fund management business was severely distressed with each of the 4 listed funds and a number of unlisted funds being starved of capital and highly leveraged with asset values decreasing.
-Under AIMS' leadership, MacarthurCook's funds have been turned around, stabilised and improved outcome for investors, for example:
+At the time of acquisition, MacarthurCook's fund management business was severely distressed with each of the 4 listed funds and a number of unlisted funds starved of capital and management expertise.
+Under AIMS' leadership, MacarthurCook's funds have been turned around, stabilised and outcomes improved for investors.
+Some examples include:

 A. The MacarthurCook Industrial REIT (MI-REIT) listed on the SGX (now known as AIMS AMP Capital Industrial REIT).
 At the time of the AIMS acquisition of MacarthurCook in 2009, MI-REIT was a vehicle which was in distress.
-MI-REIT had an obligation to refinance S$220.8million and purchase a S$90.2million property which previous management had entered into in 2007 without finance in place.
+MI-REIT had an obligation to refinance S$220.8million and purchase a S$90.2million property, which previous management had entered into in 2007, without first securing finance.
 As at 31 March 2009, MI-REIT's market capitalisation was approximately S$60.2 million and total assets were S$544.0 million.
 In December 2009, MI-REIT was renamed to AIMS AMP Capital Industrial REIT (AA-REIT).
-Under the new management of AIMS AMP Capital Industrial REIT Management Limited, a joint venture REIT management company owned 50 percent each by AIMS and AMP Capital, AA-REIT has grown significantly with a market capitalisation S$707.8 million and S$1.46 billion total assets as at 13 March 2015.
+Under the new management of AIMS AMP Capital Industrial REIT Management Limited, a joint venture REIT management company owned 50% by AIMS and AMP Capital, AA-REIT has grown significantly with a market capitalisation S$932.4 million and S$1.5 billion total assets as at 30 June 2016.

 We are pleased to have sucessfully turned around a number of MacarthurCook's distressed funds for our investors.
 This required AIMS Group to provide a significant amount of capital into the MacarthurCook's funds and operating business.